Home Loan FAQs

 Because your credit report is an important part of many credit scoring systems, it is very important to make sure it’s accurate before you submit a credit application.

 To get copies of your report, contact the three major credit reporting agencies:

-These agencies may charge you up to $9.00 for your credit report.
+These agencies may charge you around $10.00 or a little more for your credit report.

 The appraisal is performed by an “appraiser” who is typically a state-licensed individual trained to render expert opinions concerning property values.

 In an appraisal, consideration is given to the property, its location, amenities as well as its physical conditions.